stats_distribution_exponential

 Description

-Without argument, the function returns a random sample from the standard exponential distribution .
+Without argument, the function returns a random sample from the unshifted standard exponential distribution or .

-With a single argument, the function returns a random sample from the exponential distribution .
+With a single argument of type real, the function returns a random sample from the exponential distribution .
 For complex arguments, the real and imaginary parts are sampled independently of each other.

-With two arguments, the function returns a rank-1 array of exponentially distributed random variates.
+With two arguments of type real and one argument of type integer, the function returns a rank-1 array of exponentially distributed random variates for .

 Note